-- The citation contains the author's last name, the year the work was published and the page number on which the quote appears.
-For example:
+- The citation contains the author's last name, the year the work was published, and the page number on which the quote appears.

-"Companies that operate internationally must evaluate the performance of their employees" (Dlabay, 2010, p.
+"Companies that operate internationally should evaluate the target market" (Drucker, 2017, p.
 305).

-You can find more information in the APA Help Guide.
+Find more information in the APA Help Guide.